-As the newest Director on the Capital Football Board, Justin brings extensive experience to the role given he has worked with high-functioning boards for over a decade.
+Justin brings extensive experience to the role given he has worked with high-functioning boards for over a decade.

 He is a member of the Institute of Company Directors and has been a Chartered Accountant for over 17 years, focussing on infrastructure investment and corporate finance.

 Football has always been a huge part of Justin’s life.
 Having grown up in Canberra playing football with his six brothers, he has been involved in football in the ACT for over 35 years, from under 5’s to the elite levels of ACT representative football and men’s indoor and outdoor Premier Leagues.

 Justin is excited to lend his talents to the Capital Football Board.